anonymouscodeholic/developing_on_windows/README.md

 ### VirtualBox and WSL

 It seems that VirtualBox (at least 6.1.X) and WSL 2 don't work simultaneously.
-If you try that [strange problems](https://askubuntu.com/questions/1239382/error-when-installing-ubuntu-20-04-in-virtualbox), probably a [VirtualBox](https://www.virtualbox.org/ticket/19766) arise.
+If you try that, you'll have [strange problems](https://askubuntu.com/questions/1239382/error-when-installing-ubuntu-20-04-in-virtualbox), probably a [VirtualBox issue](https://www.virtualbox.org/ticket/19766) arise.
 This is a very sad thing, since it prevents one from having a nice shell in Windows (WSL) and running a full fledged VM at the same time (VirtualBox).
 You have to select one of these and can't even change the selection withtout reboot :(  Hopefully this gets fixed.

 This a very good example of problems that arise when using virtualization.
-The problems are impossible to prevent and next to impossible to debug.
+The problems are impossible to anticipate and prevent and next to impossible to debug.
+You'll end up wasting a lot of time.
 And this category of problems come and go, it's perfectly possible something works today but not in a year.
 As a developer I want to spend 0% of my time dealing with issues like this.

+### Conclusions

+I ended up using VirtualBox to develop a hobby project.
+It worked.
+The overall experience is not at all that nice as using a Mac or a Ubuntu directly running on the hardware.

+I don't really what to say.
+In the end I started feeling that I should have installed Ubuntu on its own partition.
+Using VirtualBox will always be clumsier than not using it.
+And when working on something for hours and days you really want everything to be as smooth as possible.

 ## Dual boot